kisielk/og-rek/README.md

 Fuzz Testing
 ------------
-Fuzz testing has been implemented for the decoder.
+Fuzz testing has been implemented for decoder and encoder.
 To run fuzz tests do the following:

 ```
 go get github.com/dvyukov/go-fuzz/go-fuzz